Unlocking Developer Success: In-Depth Insights

 The Senior Developer Role

-Before transitioning to a management role, developers often aim to reach the senior developer level.
+Before transitioning to management, developers often aim to reach the senior developer level.
 This role signifies a high level of expertise and is a stepping stone to leadership.

 Continuing to Learn